Robert Jenrick: Dismissal

-Ministerial career (2022–present)
+Ministerial career (2022–2023)

-Following the election of Liz Truss as Prime Minister, Jenrick was appointed Minister of State for Health.

-In October 2022, Jenrick was appointed Minister of State for Immigration, a cabinet attending role, by Prime Minister Rishi Sunak.
-That same month, Jenrick agreed to visit the Home Office facility in Manston, Kent after the Independent Inspector of Borders David Neal said to MPs the situation at the centre was "wretched".
+In September 2022 Jenrick was appointed Minister of State for Health.
+In October 2022 Jenrick was appointed Minister of State for Immigration, a cabinet attending role, by Prime Minister Rishi Sunak.
+That same month, Jenrick agreed to visit the Home Office facility in Manston, Kent, after the Independent Inspector of Borders David Neal said to MPs the situation at the centre was "wretched".
+In February 2023, Jenrick said in a debate in the House of Commons that the Home Office was "monitoring the activities" of human rights lawyers in the United Kingdom, stating that human rights lawyers "exploit and abuse our laws".